dalmo1991/superflexPy/doc/elements_list.rst

 This reservoir specifies the actual evapotranspiration as a smoothed threshold function of storage, in combination with the storage-discharge relationship being set to a power function.
-It is inspired by the HBV family of models, where a similar (but non-smooth) approach is used to represent unsaturated soil dynamics.
+It is inspired by the HBV family of models, where a similar approach (but without smoothing) is used to represent unsaturated soil dynamics.

 .. code-block:: python